Junichiro Koizumi: Visits to Yasukuni Shrine

 Koizumi has often been noted for his controversial visits to the Yasukuni Shrine, starting on 13 August 2001.
 He visited the shrine six times as prime minister.
 Because the shrine honors Japan's war dead, which also include many convicted Japanese war criminals and 14 executed Class A war criminals, these visits drew strong condemnation and protests from both Japan's neighbours, mainly China and South Korea, and many Japanese citizens.
 China and South Korea's people hold bitter memories of Japanese invasion and occupation during the first half of the 20th century.
 China and South Korea refused to have their representatives meet Koizumi in Japan and their countries.
 There were no mutual visits between Chinese and Japanese leaders from October 2001, and between South Korean and Japanese leaders from June 2005.
 The standstill ended when the next prime minister Abe visited China and South Korea in October 2006.

-In China, the visits led to massive anti-Japanese riots.
+In China, the visits contributed to widespread anti-Japanese riots, which were also accompanied by other more peaceful large anti-Japan demonstrations across East Asia.
 The president, ruling and opposition parties, and much of the media of South Korea openly condemned Koizumi's pilgrimages.
 Many Koreans applauded the president's speeches criticizing Japan, despite the South Korean President's low popularity.
 When asked about the reaction, Koizumi said the speeches were "for the domestic (audience)".

 Although Koizumi signed the shrine's visitor book as "Junichiro Koizumi, the Prime Minister of Japan", he claimed that his visits were as a private citizen and not an endorsement of any political stance.
 China and Korea considered this excuse insufficient.
-Several journals and news reports in Japan, such as one published by Kyodo News Agency on 15 August 2006, questioned Koizumi's statement of private purpose, as he recorded his position on the shrine's guestbook as prime minister.
+Several journals and news reports in Japan, such as one published by Kyodo News Agency on 15 August 2006, questioned Koizumi's statement of private purpose, as he unreservedly recorded his position on the shrine's guestbook as prime minister.
 He visited the shrine annually in fulfillment of a campaign pledge.
 Koizumi's last visit as prime minister was on 15 August 2006, fulfilling a campaign pledge to visit on the anniversary of Japan's surrender in World War II.

-Eleven months after his resignation as prime minister, Koizumi revisited the shrine on 15 August 2007, to mark the 62nd anniversary of Japan's surrender in World War II.
+Eleven months after his resignation as prime minister, Koizumi revisited the shrine on 15 August 2007 to mark the 62nd anniversary of Japan's surrender in World War II.
 His 2007 visit attracted less attention from the media than his prior visits while he was in office.